Antitussives and Expectorants Indian Medical PG Practice Questions and MCQs

 - It can precipitate withdrawal in opioid-dependent individuals and is not indicated for the treatment or maintenance of opioid addiction.

-Antitussives and Expectorants Indian Medical PG Question 10: What is the drug of choice for acute severe asthma?
+Antitussives and Expectorants Indian Medical PG Question 9: Vitamin K is involved in the post-translational modification of which amino acid?

 Antitussives and Expectorants Explanation: **Explanation:**